V4XI5/NoitaRP_Mod/README.md

 ### **ModInfo**
-This mod changes a lot of stuff:
+This mod changes how particles behave and their effects:

 * life_time changes every weapon based cards.
 * how particles behave when next/close to explosions.
 * shockwaves from bombs will crumble the world and leave behind more particles on the ground.